romboai/handbook/docs/Values.md

 **Perseverance**

-Working at Agile Lab will expose you to situations of various levels of difficulty and complexity.
+Working at ROMBO AI will expose you to situations of various levels of difficulty and complexity.
 This requires focus, and the ability to defer gratification.
 We value the ability to maintain focus and motivation when work is tough and asking for help when needed.

 **Bias for Action**